Blosc/c-blosc/ANNOUNCE.rst

 Download sources
 ================

-For more details on what it is, please go to main web site:
+Please go to main web site:

 http://www.blosc.org/

+and proceed from there.
 The github repository is over here:

 https://github.com/FrancescAlted/blosc